article / Economic Energy

 In the month and year, Texas, USA, was struck by a polar vortex, with temperatures plummeting to minus degrees.
 This extreme weather event served as a painful rehearsal for the U.S. power grid crisis, exposing deep-seated vulnerabilities and contradictions within its electrical system.

-The consequences of this cold wave were extremely severe: Electricity prices soared, with wholesale electricity prices skyrocketing from a few cents per kilowatt-hour to $9/kWh (approximately 65 RMB/kWh); Humanitarian disaster, over 200 people died from the extreme cold and power outages, including an 11-year-old boy, Cristian Pavon Pineda; Capital frenzy, while the public suffered, energy traders and companies (such as the energy company owned by Texas billionaire and Dallas Cowboys owner Jerry Jones) made huge profits due to the surge in energy prices, describing those days as "like hitting the Jackpot."
+The consequences triggered by this cold wave are extremely severe: Electricity prices have soared, with wholesale electricity prices skyrocketing from a few cents per kilowatt-hour to $9 per kilowatt-hour (approximately 65 RMB per kilowatt-hour); Humanitarian disaster, over 200 people died due to the extreme cold and power outages, including an 11-year-old boy, Cristian Pavon Pineda; Capital revelry, while the public suffered, energy traders and companies (such as the energy company owned by Texas billionaire and Dallas Cowboys owner Jerry Jones) made huge profits due to the surge in energy prices, describing those days as hitting the Jackpot.

 The core contradiction behind the event has become evident: the conflict between the survival rights of ordinary people and the development rights of tech giants/capital.
 Electricity, once an infrastructure, has transformed into a luxury more expensive than gold and Bitcoin.